 Friends Committee on National Legislation

-The Friends Committee on National Legislation lobbies Congress and the Trump administration to advance peace, justice, opportunity and environmental stewardship.
+The Friends Committee on National Legislation lobbies Congress and the White House to advance peace, justice, opportunity and environmental stewardship.
 It has campaigned tirelessly to urge the US to withdraw its support from Saudi Arabia’s war in Yemen.

 Mwatana Organization for Human Rights